 Andrew G. Kaffes is a government relations consultant who enjoys seeing the gleam in an advocate’s eye when they convey their issues to a member of Congress.
 That gleam is the reason why he started A.G.
 Kaffes & Associates in 2007 with the goal in mind to help “Main Street” organizations and start-up companies find their voices and navigate through Washington.
-All told, he has more than 20 years of experience in Washington.
+All told, he has 25 years of experience working in Washington.

-Andrew has provided legislative and public affairs consulting to a diverse portfolio of clients in the sectors of: non-profits, public health and medical research, aging/affordable housing, victims' rights, energy efficiency, and telecom.
-He has generated grass-tops and grass roots support for appropriations efforts, devised federal budget lobbying plans, analyzed legislation, organized meetings with the highest levels of government officials in Federal Agencies and coordinated Capitol Hill Day events.
+Andrew has provided legislative and public affairs consulting to a diverse portfolio of clients in the sectors of: non-profits, public health and medical research, aging/affordable housing, foreign policy, victims' rights, and energy efficiency.
+He has generated grass-tops and grassroots support for appropriations efforts, devised federal budget lobbying plans, analyzed legislation, organized meetings with the highest levels of government officials in Federal Agencies and coordinated Capitol Hill Day events.
 Andrew has submitted written testimony on behalf of clients that has been entered into the public record.

 Andrew's accomplishments include:

-Executing a legislative strategy that propelled implementation of a Homeland Security policy
+Executing a government relations strategy that propelled implementation of a Homeland Security policy

 Helping a client forge new relationships with prominent aging organizations to the benefit of client's mission and programs

 Devising a government relations outreach campaign to successfully create awareness of an energy efficiency technology